SUPPORTED PROJECTS 2016

 Philippines – Sine Karbengan

 The 4th edition of Sine Karbengan (Human Rights Cinema) will be held as a two-week event in 15 places and communities in three regions in the north part of Luzon, the country’s largest and most populous island.
 The festival is a statement of the people’s continuing resistance against human rights violations in the Philippines.
 A total of 60 screenings of 15 short documentaries will be organised, followed by discussions and debates dealing with the current human rights situation, insights by filmmakers and testimonies from local community members.
 The number of expected visitors is between 10,000 and 15,000.
 Students and communities affected by militarisation are the main target group.
-Also, poetry reading and other cultural events will be part of the festival, which takes place from 25 November to 10 December 2016. https://www.facebook.com/SineKarbengan
+Also, poetry reading and other cultural events will be part of the festival.
+It was scheduled for November 2016, but due to the typhoon that devastated this part of the country, the festival has been postponed to April 2017. https://www.facebook.com/SineKarbengan

 Uganda – Voice of Karamoja Festival